siddhantrimal/auto-IP-changer/content/about/index.md

+---
+date: 2017-11-23T20:10:46+01:00
+title: About
+weight: 30
+---

-# Auto IP Changer
-Simple script to invoke elevated automatic configuration of pre-defined IP settings, in command shell
+Auto IP Changer is a simple script to invoke elevated automatic configuration of pre-defined IP settings, in command shell

 * Based on [Elevate - Version 4][1]
 * Built for cmd.exe (_not_ Powershell)

 More about older versions of this [here][2]

 ## Why was this necessary?
 Because (1) I'm a lazy fellow and (2) you should use automation whenever possible.
-Personally, I've bound this script to a hotkey `Ctrl+Shift+I` and enjoy a quick network configuration switch everytime I go from Lab-to-Home and vice-versa, so on and so forth.
+Personally, I've bound this script to a hotkey `Ctrl+Shift+'` and enjoy a quick network configuration switch everytime I go from Lab-to-Home and vice-versa, so on and so forth.

 ## Usage
 1. Download `autoIPsetter.bat`